+To increase the share of the MRWTs in the future developments of wind farms, MRWT needs to comply with the modern power system grid codes, e.g. fault ride-through capability, frequency, and voltage support etc. [9].
 Hence, FRC wind turbine are the best option to comply with grid code requirements due to presences of the fully rated converters between grid and generator [10].

-Furthermore, the reliability and availability of the selected wind turbine configuration for MRWT system needs to be considered during the designing process.
+Furthermore, the reliability and availability of the selected wind turbine configuration for MRWT system needs to be considered during the design process.
 As seen Fig. 2, the FRC wind turbine can either use gear-box or be direct drive (gearless).
-The direct drive wind turbines provides higher reliability compared to the geared option as it has less mechanical parts, avoids failures of gearbox, and does not need gear-box maintenance [9].
+The direct drive wind turbines provide higher reliability compared to the geared option as it has less mechanical parts, avoids failures of gearbox, and does not need gear-box maintenance [9].

-Therefore, to provide all the aforementioned operational and reliability requirements, permanent magnet synchronous generator (PMSG) based direct drive wind turbine is selected for multi rotor wind turbine applications.
-The PM synchronous generators provides higher efficiency, improved thermal characteristics, higher reliability, and better energy yield compared to an electrically excited machine [11].
+Therefore, to provide all the aforementioned operational and reliability requirements, permanent magnet synchronous generator (PMSG)-based direct drive wind turbine is selected for MRWT applications.
+The PMSG provides higher efficiency, improved thermal characteristics, higher reliability, and better energy yield compared to an electrically excited machine [11].

-3 grid Connection options
+3 Grid connection options